denpeshkov/cs-notes/100 Go Mistakes/Code and Project Organization.md

 In most cases we should return concrete implementations, not interfaces

-Returning concrete types means that we can add new functionality without breaking compatibility.
+Returning concrete types means that we can add new functionality without [breaking compatibility](https://youtu.be/JhdL5AkH-AQ?si=Cs0TDV7SjeSYAEki&t=1430) .
 Also, clients can use all the methods of the type, not just the one defined in interface

 ---